leotorrez/modding/guides/hunting.md

 8. Toggle button that controls whether texture hashes should be included in the resulting `hash.json` file.
 9. A button that lets you choose from the history of frame dumps that you have done before.
    - Tries to automatically select this value from the chosen MI folder and set it to the last frame dump done.
 10. Extract button.
-It opens a dialog to select assets to be included in extracted dump from selected frame-dump.
+It opens a dialog to select assets to be included in the extracted dump from the selected frame-dump.

 ![gui_collect-interface](img/hunting/gui_collect-interface.png)

 ---

-In order to properly show the dumping process, we will be using dumping Qingyi's model as an example.
+In order to properly show the dumping process, we will be dumping Qingyi's model as an example.

-:::warning
+::: warning
-If you're planning to use the dumped materials to create a mod, it is advised that you do not dump faces, or don't include their hashes/buffers in resulting dump, as currently face modding is not fully supported.
-Changing the face model will result in it being broken in game (typically by lacking expressions); thus, only the face texture can be modded without any issue at the moment.
+If you're planning to use the dumped materials to create a mod, it is advised that you do not dump faces, or don't include their hashes/buffers in the resulting dump, as currently face modding is not fully supported.
+Changing the face model will usually result in it being broken in game (typically by lacking expressions); thus, only the face texture can be modded without any issue at the moment.
 :::

 When you're hunting for a hash, the object that it belongs to will disappear.
 This is the default marking method.
 If you wish to use an alternative method, you can change `marking_mode` in `d3dx.ini`.
 It contains comments on what the available options are and what they do.